aidenybai/lucia/README.md

 It should be noted that Lucia should not be implemented in all use cases.
 Lucia aims to tackle projects that need to be quickly implemented.
 This means if you're looking for something production-ready and has a API similar to Lucia, check these projects out!

-- [Vue](https://github.com/vuejs/vue) - Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+- [Vue](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [Alpine](https://github.com/alpinejs/alpine) - A rugged, minimal framework for composing JavaScript behavior in your markup.
 - [Remake](https://github.com/remake/remake-cli) - Create interactive web apps with just HTML.
 - [Stimulus](https://github.com/stimulusjs/stimulus) - A modest JavaScript framework for the HTML you already have.